stefansundin/vagrant-ec2-metadata/README.md

   ```ruby
   config.vm.synced_folder "#{ENV["HOME"]}/.aws", "/home/ubuntu/.aws/"
   ```
-  - While much better than the above alternative, this is still not perfect.
+  - While much better than hardcoding credentials, this is still not great.
   - **Why it's bad:**
     - you have to link the folder to every user inside of the VM.
     - the VM gets access to all of your credentials, when it probably only needs a subset.